 Much has changed since Dusty Rhodes headlined his way through Georgia as one of the hottest acts in professional wrestling.

-Down the street from where the historic Omni once held National Wrestling Alliance and World Championship Wrestling events, Dusty Rhodes’ son, Cody Rhodes will strut into Center Stage in Atlanta, Georgia, on August 26 as the Ring of Honor World Champion.
-(You can buy tickets here.)
+Down the street from where the historic Omni once held National Wrestling Alliance and World Championship Wrestling events, Dusty Rhodes’ son, Cody Rhodes walked into Center Stage in Atlanta, Georgia, as the Ring of Honor World Champion on August 26, 2017.

 Cody Rhodes returns to his roots